developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/guide/ocr/index.md

 <tr>
 <td>String Extract (C)</td>
 <td>This operator combined with others defines a string of characters to extract from the scanned data.
-The string extract is structured as follows:<br><br>CbPe<br><br>Where:<br>&bull; C is the string extract operator<br>&bull; b is the string begin delimiter<br>&bull; P is the category (one or more numeric or alpha characters) describing the string representation<br>&bull; e is the string end delimiter<br><br>Values for b and e can be any character that can be scanned and are included in the output stream.</td>
+The string extract is structured as follows:<br><br>CbPe<br><br>Where:<br>&bull; "C" is the string extract operator<br>&bull; "b" is the string begin delimiter<br>&bull; "P" is the category (one or more numeric or alpha characters) describing the string representation<br>&bull; "e" is the string end delimiter<br><br>Values for "b" and "e" can be any character that can be scanned and are included in the output stream.</td>
 <td>C&gt;A&gt;</td>
 <td>XQ3&gt;ABCDE&gt;<br>-&gt;ATRU&gt;123</td>
 <td>&gt;ABCDE&gt;<br>&gt;ATRU&gt;</td>